Residential Mortgage

 2018-2019: 4.5% – 5%

-There are countless mortgage products available in the U.S. We don’t limit ourselves to one bank’s program, but instead compare mortgage programs from about 199 financial institutions, including various mortgage banks, credit unions, online lenders, and private lenders across the U.S. This allows us to offer options that help each individual select the most suitable terms.
-As mortgage specialists, we assist with mortgage shopping on behalf of our clients, ensuring that they find the most favorable terms.
+There are countless mortgage products available in the United States.
+Unlike being limited to the programs of a single bank, we compare mortgage programs from approximately 199 financial institutions, including a variety of wholesale mortgage banks, credit unions, online lenders, and private lenders across the country.
+This allows us to provide options that enable each individual to select the most suitable terms.
+As a mortgage-specialized company, we support our clients in choosing the most favorable conditions for their unique situations.

 When purchasing a home, the minimum down payment required for a conventional loan is typically 3%.
 However, if the down payment is less than 20%, you will need to pay for Private Mortgage Insurance (PMI) on a monthly basis.
 Alternatively, you can take out a piggyback loan to meet the 20% requirement and avoid PMI.
 It’s important to have the down payment funds in your personal bank account at least two months prior to avoid issues with fund verification.
 Please plan and prepare ahead of time.